phillipmonroe/CS481-X-S20-capstone-bsu-transit/docs/JustinSonnen.md

 ##### Dez has created NG new (angular) in shared repo.

->At end of meeting we determined that our initial focus for this application is to allow employers to push a bundle of passes to all employees that will participate under their wallet.
+>At the end of our meeting we determined that our initial focus for this application will be to allow employers to push a bundle of passes to all of their employees that are participating under their "wallet".

-_(Most of what was we planned was prior to this understanding and became less relevant)_
+_(Most of what we had discussed/planned was prior to this understanding and thus became less relevant)_

 #### What we discussed: